trisulnsm/dinodoc/trisuldocs/docs/ag/domain/domains.md

 Now you need to install the new certificate on the hub and then redistribute it to all the other nodes.

-1. first check if `create domain` worked.
+1. First check if `create domain` worked.
 There should be a domain0.cert and domain0.cert_secret in /usr/local/share/trisul-hub.
    Replace domain0 with domainXX if you have named it differently
 2. Type `trisulctl_hub`